-- Two (2) to four (4) months prior to Occupancy (per discussion at Construction BIM Kick Off Meeting), the Interim Conformed Design Intent Architectural BIM and the Interim Conformed Design Intent Structural BIM shall be submitted in RVT format only in accordance with section 5.2.4.
+- Two (2) to four (4) months prior to Occupancy (per discussion at Construction BIM Kick Off Meeting), the Interim Conformed Design Intent Architectural BIM and the Interim Conformed Design Intent Structural BIM shall be submitted in RVT format as defined in section 6 (unless previously approved by the University Model Manager per section 2.3.1) and in accordance with section 5.2.4.
 Conformed Design Intent BIMs Definition.
 This model will become the university's As-Maintained/Owner model and shall be conformed to the project's percent completion at the time of submission.
 The University understands these models are not the record models. - At the Interim Conformed Design Intent Models submission, the survey grade Project Base Point (per location identified in the BIM Execution Plan Section 9.2 Building Key plan) coordinates shall be documented in eBuilder.
 The Project Base Point in the models is not required to be updated. - At the project's completion (in accordance with section 4.3.4.
-BIM Project Delivery Standards Process Map of the BIM PDS), final digital project documentation shall be submitted to the university by the Design Team Members within the due date defined it the BIM EP section 2.2.
+BIM Project Delivery Standards Process Map of the BIM PDS), final digital project documentation shall be submitted to the university by the Design Team Members within the due date defined in the BIM EP section 2.2.
 Deliverable file format requirements are outlined in section 5.1.
 Model Naming Conventions, Formats & Turnover Process of the BIM PDS.
 This includes the following items that will ultimately become the university's As-Maintained and Archived BIMs.